Buffett on what made America great — persuasive, but with one big omission

 He also points to an interesting consequence of low electricity prices: “Bargain-basement electric rates carry second-order benefits with them.
 Iowa has attracted large high tech installations, both because of its low prices for electricity (which data centers use in huge quantities) and because most tech CEOs are enthusiastic about using renewable energy.”

-He also baldly states that the rich are doing very indeed right now: “Both American corporations and private investors are today awash in funds looking to be sensibly deployed.”
+He also baldly states that the rich are doing very well indeed right now: “Both American corporations and private investors are today awash in funds looking to be sensibly deployed.”

 Buffett also summarizes my investment approach better than I can: “Investors who avoid high and unnecessary costs and simply sit for an extended period with a collection of large, conservatively-financed American businesses will almost certainly do well.”
 (Tom’s italics)